Azure/ADLAwithR-GettingStarted/Azure CLI/README.md

 Once you log in, the window lists all the Azure subscriptions that are associated with your account.
 Use the following command to use a specific subscription.
 `az account set --subscription "My subscription"`

-To list of all resource groups in your subscription type (you will need to select from this list or create a new resource group for creating new Data Lake Store account or Data Lake Analytics account.
+To list of all resource groups in your subscription type
 `az group list`

+You will need to select from this list or create a new resource group for creating new Data Lake Store account or Data Lake Analytics account.
+Each Data Lake Analytics account has an Azure Data Lake Store account dependency.
+This account is referred as the default Data Lake Store account.
+You can create the Data Lake Store account beforehand or when you create your Data Lake Analytics account.
+The default Data Lake Store account is used to store job metadata and job audit logs.
+After you have created an Analytics account, you can add additional Data Lake Storage accounts and/or Azure Storage account.

 If you don't already have one create a new Data Lake Store account:
 `az dls account create --account "<Data Lake Store Account Name>" --resource-group "<Resource Group Name>"`